k-a-r-g/Ghz-Warrior/README.md

 # Ghz Warrior
 A.k.a.
 Digital Warrior 2.0
-Further Development of the Digital Warrior by Thomash Ghz
+Further Development of the Digital Warrior by Thomash Ghzegovsky